stackbit-projects/amazing-florists-7fad9/content/pages/index.md

       ![](/images/Amazing-Florist-Flowers-Delivery-Directory-Hero.jpg)

-      Whether you are shopping for fresh roses, birthday flowers, anniversary flowers, thank you flowers - sending flowers online is the best way to show how much you care.
+      Sending fresh roses, birthday flowers, anniversary flowers, thank you flowers online is the best way to show how much you care.
 The flower bouquets are sent separately or as addition to other gifts - in either case the recipient will be happy to get a beautiful flower arrangements hand-delivered to their doorsteps.
 Recently, flower delivery has become especially common.
 There are several hundred delivery services worldwide, among which we have carefully selected the best.

       They take into account all the wishes of the customer, bring the most